 \subsection{Performance and Security}

-\textbf{Caching and throughput.} Code-first prompt ordering (the user's code appears before the detection question) means all 66 prompts for a given file share the same prefix; vLLM caches this shared prefix in the KV cache (hit rates regularly exceeding 75\%); all 66 patterns run concurrently via async batching, with the shared prefix computed only once. vLLM's guided decoding (\texttt{guided\_json}) constrains the model's output to a predefined JSON schema while preserving Qwen3's chain-of-thought reasoning phase; Pydantic validates the parsed response on the client side.
+\textbf{Caching and throughput.} Code-first prompt ordering (the user's code appears before the detection question) means all 66 prompts for a given file share the same prefix; vLLM caches this shared prefix in the KV cache (hit rates regularly exceeding 75\%); all 66 patterns run concurrently via async batching, with the shared prefix computed only once. vLLM's structured-output mode (\texttt{response\_format}) constrains the model's output to a predefined JSON schema while preserving Qwen3's chain-of-thought reasoning phase; Pydantic validates the parsed response on the client side.

-\textbf{Timing.} Full scan of one file against all 66 patterns: $\sim$1 minute for small files to $\sim$3 minutes for large files ($\sim$1,000 lines) on a single RTX 4000 Ada GPU.
-A single pattern takes $\sim$15s (small file) to $\sim$45s (large file); async batching and prefix caching make the full 66-pattern scan $\sim$4$\times$ a single pattern, not 66$\times$.
-Files exceeding the input token budget ($\sim$14K tokens after prompt overhead, covering roughly 1,000-line files) are skipped with a reported reason, not silently dropped.
+\textbf{Timing.} A full scan of one file against all 66 patterns runs in $\sim$1 minute for small files and $\sim$2.5 minutes for files approaching 1,000 lines on a single RTX 4000 Ada GPU.
+Scan time scales sub-linearly with file size: a 33$\times$ increase in lines (30 to 984) adds only $\sim$2.5$\times$ to the time, because all 66 patterns share the cached code prefix and run concurrently rather than as 66 independent scans.
+Files exceeding the model's input budget are skipped with a reported reason, not silently dropped.

 \textbf{Prompt injection defense:} three-layer defense-in-depth (system message framing, XML delimiters, post-code reinforcement).

 \textbf{Dual-audience output:} structured JSON for AI coding agents and human-readable explanations with documentation links.
 As AI agents become primary authors of scientific code, linter output must be consumable by both agent and researcher.